Esar Met is a Burmese refugee who has been incarcerated since 2008 for a murder he did not commit.

 He is pointing out allegorically what the interviewers are doing.

 He knows that no matter where he puts the blood they are going to want him to move it, so he puts blood on all the floors but still does not put the bloody wall downstairs.
-He does not understand what the bloody wall implies i.e., somebody finished off the wounded victim, so he cannot work it into his story.
+He does not understand what the bloody wall implies i.e., somebody finished off the wounded victim in the basement, so he cannot work it into his story.